-Bear in mind that the previous five points are a bare minimum and do not fully guarantee that issues and problems won’t arise.
-Should problems arise, particularly in Arizona, and consumer data is breached you could face severe consequences.
-Here is an example of what the Arizona Revised Statutes say (Ariz.
+Bear in mind: these five points constitute a bare minimum and don’t fully guarantee that issues and problems won’t arise.
+Should problems arise, particularly in Arizona, and consumer data is breached, you could face severe consequences.
+To wit, Arizona’s Revised Statutes say (Ariz.
 Rev. Stat. § 44-7501):

 Arizona requires a person that owns or licenses computerized data that includes personal information to conduct an investigation when it becomes aware of unauthorized access to unencrypted personal information to determine if there has been a breach.
 If the investigation determines a breach has occurred, a person must notify the individuals affected.
 The disclosure is to be made without unreasonable delay, subject to law enforcement needs and internal investigations to restore the data integrity.
 Arizona further requires that a person that maintains computerized data that includes personal information that it does not own or license disclose any security breach to the owner or licensor immediately following the discovery.